Skip to content

 Quick verdict

-Choose Grammarly if you need anyone who writes professionally.
-Choose Typeform if you prioritize marketers, researchers, and teams needing engaging forms and surveys.
+Choose Grammarly if your daily work is mostly real-time grammar, tone, and clarity suggestions everywhere you type.
+Choose Typeform if your daily work is mostly conversational AI forms with smart follow-ups.
 Grammarly scores higher in user reviews (4.6 vs 4.4).
 Both offer free tiers — try each before committing.

 Try Grammarly → Try Typeform →